Knee pain frequently asked questions

 8. How does PRP work?

-Platelets are a treasure trove of several healing factors which work to reduce pain and inflammation in the knee joint, as well as promote healing and improve joint function and decreased pain.
+Platelets are a treasure trove of several healing factors which work to reduce pain and inflammation in the knee joint and to improve joint function.

 9. What is Hyaluronan?